city

 EAR regulations consider an item an export even if it’s being returned to another country or is only leaving the U.S. temporarily.

-Regulatory Agencies that Control Exports
+Regulatory Agencies That Control Exports

 export administration regulations